Toukie/KOS-tutorials/Basic KOS.rst

 Will show your orbital velocity for a circular orbit at 400 kilometers.

 ========
-Suffixes
+Structures and suffixes
 ========

-In KOS you can access information about orbits using special structures.
+In KOS you can access information about orbits and other things using special structures.
 Let's start with things we can check about our ship's orbit. ::

   print ship:orbit:apoapsis. // shows the ship's apoapsis